gepser/markdown-progress/README.md

 Have you ever wanted to track some progress in your markdown documents?
 Well, I do, and I used `progressed.io` before but it was shutted down.

-So I decided to recreated.
+So I decided to recreate it.

 ## Usage